stelligent/lockdown/README.md

 ### `python3 lockdown.py --unlock` executes the following actions:

-1. Remove "lockdown" deny all NACLs
+1. Remove "lockdown" deny all NACLs.
-   * NACLs previously applied to stop traffic are removed
+   * NACLs previously applied to stop traffic are removed.

-2. Remove "lockdown" deny all IAM policy
+2. Remove "lockdown" deny all IAM policy.
-   * Deny all IAM policy is removed from all users and roles
+   * Deny all IAM policy is removed from all users and roles.
-   * Deny all IAM policy is deleted
+   * Deny all IAM policy is deleted.

-3. Remove "lockdown" deny all S3 bucket policy
-   * Deny all S3 bucket policy is removed from all buckets